SreeKrishna17/Custom-Diffusion-Model-for-Image-Generation/README.md

 When you launch the app:
 - Choose between:
-  - KaushikUnet (no attention)
+  - Model without attention
-  - Improved U-Net (with attention layers)
+  - Model with attention
 - Click “Generate image” to sample 60 images from the trained model.
 - View images in grid format, with each row representing samples at a time step.